Treasure Island (1950 film): Home video

 The film was released in VHS format in the U.S. in 1981, 1985, 1991, 1996 and 1997 and on laserdisc in 1983 and 1992.
-While the original videotape and laserdisc releases contained the 87-minute G-rated version, by the early 1990s the studio restored the original theatrical cut that had received a PG rating.
+While the original videotape and laserdisc releases contained the edited G-rated version, by the early 1990s the studio restored the original theatrical cut that had received a PG rating.
 Every release since 1991, including the 2003 DVD release, has been the uncut 96-minute version.
 The film was released on Blu-ray through the Disney Movie Club in 2015.

 The film was available to stream on Disney+ when the service launched on November 12, 2019.

 Legacy

 Newton's portrayal of Long John Silver is often regarded as a major influence on the portrayal of a pirate in subsequent years.
 His exaggeration of his native West Country accent is credited with popularizing the stereotypical "pirate speech" and the annual International Talk Like a Pirate Day.
 The characters of Jack Sparrow and Hector Barbossa are based on Long John Silver as portrayed in Treasure Island.
+The film's copyright was renewed in 1977.